 Agent coaching used to involve listening to hundreds of sales calls manually or literally standing over the shoulder of agents and listening to what they’re saying.
 Now that many call centers are fully remote, you can’t just stand there and listen, and spending days listening to call recordings is not an efficient use of your time.

-By using a conversation intelligence platform like Invoca for Sales, you can automate much of the process of listening to calls and identifying coaching opportunities.
+By using a conversation intelligence platform like Invoca, you can automate much of the process of listening to calls and identifying coaching opportunities.
 By using AI-powered speech analytics, Invoca can recognize any phrase or keywords that you want to look for that could signal an important conversation or moment in a call.

-With Invoca for Sales, you can quickly understand the reasons for poor customer experience, and easily identify which agents need further coaching.
+With Invoca, you can quickly understand the reasons for poor customer experience, and easily identify which agents need further coaching.
 In addition, you can enable your agents to listen to their own calls so they can review their conversations and hear for themselves what did or did not go well.
 You can also use in-platform commenting to give your agents feedback they can act on immediately.

 For example, you may learn that an agent has been mishandling customer requests for offer matching because the agent is unaware that your company is willing to flex on deals of a certain size.
 So, they’ve been standing firm on the company’s advertised offer — and losing sales.
 Once you are aware of this misstep, the agent’s supervisor can step in to provide relevant training to that agent.
 Then, the next time the agent gets an offer-matching request from a customer, they’ll know exactly what to do to earn the sale.